sanika-karode/mama-bear/README.md

+## mama bear
-## Hacklytics 2025 Project! mama bear
+Our Hacklytics 2025 Project!
 Creators: Sanika Karode, Ruhi Patel, Rachel John

 A web application that eases the mind of expecting mothers.
 It allows the user to input basic health info and it will output the level of risk the user is at as well as see past data and risk levels.